Michael Hewitt · Executive Vocal Presence

 You know your stuff.
 But when you open your mouth, does the room know it?

 There's a gap between what you know and how you sound.
-Between the expert you are and the presence people experience.
+That gap is costing you.

 See If This Sounds Familiar